SymfonyCasts/symfony5/sfcasts/ep3-doctrine/update.md

 that has a 301 or 302 status code and a `Location` header that tells your browser where to go.

-Let's do some digging and find out how `redirectToResponse()` does this.
+Let's do some digging and find out how `redirectToRoute()` does this.
 Hold Command or Ctrl and click `redirectToRoute()` to jump to that method inside of `AbstractController`.
 This apparently calls another method: `redirect()`.
 Hold Command or Ctrl again to jump to that.